bjerkio/how/pull-request-etiquette.md

 The main objective of this document is to guide us in keeping pull requests fun and productive.

-The pull request review cycle achieves seeks to do several things:
+The pull request review cycle achieves several things:

 - **Share responsibility**: With an extra pair of eyes, we share the responsibility for what goes live.